AFRILANGTUTOR: Advancing Language Tutoring and Culture Education in Low-Resource Languages with Large Language Models: LLMs for Language Tutoring

-To assess how state-of-the-art LLMs perform as tutors for LRLs, we benchmarked the latest multilingual and open-source LLMs, including Gemma-2-2b-IT \cite{team2024gemma}, Gemma-3 (4B, 12B) \cite{kamath2025gemma}, Qwen3-4B \cite{yang2025qwen3}, Llama-3 (1B, 3B, 8B) \cite{grattafiori2024llama3herdmodels}, and Tiny-Aya-global-3.5B \cite{singh2026tinyaya}.
-All models are instruction fine-tuned versions for fair comparison.
-We selected these LLMs to facilitate efficient computation, support multilingual capabilities, and ensure reproducibility.
 We first conduct zero-shot prompting as a benchmark and then in subsequent sections, aim to fine-tune the best LLMs with SFT, DPO, and SFT + DPO to create our \textsc{AfriLangTutor} models.
 Using GPT-5.2 as the LLM-as-a-judge, we present zero-shot performance in Table \ref{tab:benchmark}.
+As can be observed, the African-centric LMs perform worse than the base models, and even against smaller-sized LLMs such as Llama-3.2-1B and Gemma-2-2B.
+We posit this is due to: 1) the domain of the training data, which includes code, mathematics, and synthetic data \cite{yu2026afriquellmdatamixingmodel}, and 2) while the AfriqueLLM models are aligned specifically with African languages during continual pre-training, our task focuses on English-centric-targeted English speaker language learning, leading to a domain mismatch.
 Note that the larger-sized LLMs, such as Llama-3-8B and Gemma-3-12B, tend to perform better than other lower parameter count models.
-Thus, these will be used in the next section for further fine-tuning.
+Thus, we will use these in the next section for further fine-tuning.
 Interestingly, among the smaller LLMs, Gemma-2-2B outperforms higher-parameter models such as Llama-3.2-3B, Qwen3-4B, and Tiny-Aya-global-3.5B.
 We posit this might be due to more extensive training for Gemma-2-2B on multilingual data.